 Successful completion of, or concurrent enrollment in Theater 60: Introduction to Technical Theater and Production is required.
 Transfer students who received waivers for Theater 60 may need to receive permission numbers to enroll.
 If you are unable to enroll, please contact Jamila Cobham, Production Manager, for enrollment assistance: jamilacobham@berkeley.edu

-Four lab options will be offered in Fall 2023:
+Five lab options will be offered in Spring 2025:

 Scenery Labs:

-- Lab 3 - Lighting/Sound Lab - Wednesdays and Fridays - 2-5pm
+• Lab 3 - Lighting Lab - Wednesdays and Fridays - 2-5pm

 Costume Labs:

-- Lab 6 - Costume Lab - Tuesdays and Thursdays - 2-5pm
+• Lab 5 - Costume Lab - Mondays and Wednesdays - 2-5pm

-How to Enroll in Theater 167: Technical Theater Run Crew and/or Theater 169: Technical Theater Advanced Practice
+Theater 167: Technical Theater Run Crew and Theater 169: Technical Theater Advanced Practice

 Theater 167 and 169 are not listed in the class schedule because they require an individual course number for enrollment.
 Lab preferences must be submitted in the semester prior to intended enrollment to get onto the course list.
 Seats may be available at the beginning of the semester for those not on the list, though it is not guaranteed.
 It is imperative that you read and understand the syllabus and schedule for your intended course.
 See below for details and links.